zw3413/wesudbury.com/public/asserts/text/policy/carpool_terms_and_conditions.md

     These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction].

 14. Contact Information
-    For any questions about these Terms, please contact us at [Your Contact Information].
+    For any questions about these Terms, please contact us at elvin@wesudbury.com.

 Last updated: Sept.
 22nd,2024